microsoft/rushstack/stack/eslint-plugin-packlets/README.md

 If you'd like to require a README.md file in each packlet folder, enable the optional `@rushstack/packlets/readme` rule.

-The `minimumReadmeWords` allows you to require a minimum number of words of documentation in the README.md file.
+The `minimumReadmeWords` option allows you to specify a minimum number of words of documentation in the README.md file.
 The default value is `10` words.

 Example configuration with the `@rushstack/packlets/readme` rule enabled: